socketcan-rs/socketcan-rs/README.md

 ## Latest News

-### Work has started on v3.1

-This will primarily add support for increased Netlink functionality to do things like set the bitrate on the interface, set control modes, restart the inteface, etc.

-### Version 3.x adds integrated async/await!
+### Version 3.x adds integrated async/await and more!

 Version 3.0 adds integrated support for async/await, with the most popular runtimes, _tokio, async-std_, and _smol_.
 To get started we have already merged the [tokio-socketcan](https://github.com/oefd/tokio-socketcan) crate into this one and implemented `async-io`.